 January 12, 2010 brought devastation to the country of Haiti.
 An estimated 3 million people were directly affected by the 7.0 earthquake.
 Hope Force had volunteers on the ground within days providing medical assistance to those injured.
 The need was so overwhelming that our HFI staff knew that they would need to continue to be committed to helping those affected by this disaster.
 Jack Minton, HFI Founder/President shared, “For a nation already crippled by chronic poverty, this was a severe blow to their struggle for survival”.

-Hope Force came alongside the village of Sous Savanne, a small community that was overwhelmed and overlooked by disaster response agencies.
+Hope Force came alongside a village, a small community that was overwhelmed and overlooked by disaster response agencies.
 It was estimated that more than 90% of the dwellings were destroyed.
 By providing for their needs at a time of overwhelming loss, we were able to let them know that they were not forgotten, provided hope and a pathway to recovery.

 Millions of people grapple with the painful road to recovery.
 Hurricanes, earthquakes, lack of infrastructure, political unrest and gang related violence has only continued to create a difficult pathway to a better future.
 This is why Hope Force remains committed to serve the people of Haiti.